alongenosar/ios-sdk/README.md

 - Privacy - Photo Library Usage Description : Add description
 - App Transport Security Settings
 	* Allow Arbitrary Loads : YES

-Either add them manually or use snippet or add the following snippet to you info.plist file

 In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist.